-These Heavy Duty Bags are the perfect choice for garden centre - custom print to order with 100% full colour printing on all sides of the bag.
+Laminated Woven PP Heavy Duty Bags are the perfect choice for garden centres.
+All bags can be custom-printed to order with 100% full colour and coverage on all sides of the bag.
 Economical and long-lasting - these are the ideal practical promotional product for promoting your garden centre.

 These are a just a few ways to promote your garden centre this Spring & Summer.
 If Smartbags can help you to create a stunning promotional bag, just get in touch with us today.